F41zK4r1m/HackTheBox/cerberus.md

 ff02::2 ip6-allrouters
 ```

-From the hosts results I observed the IP : "172.16.22.1" which is commonly associated with the docker container.
-So, it seems like the box is running the docker inside it, We can note that 172.16.22.1 is hosting the DC.
+The response included hosts info, which showed the IP address "172.16.22.1," commonly associated with Docker containers.
+This indicated that the box might be running Docker inside it, with 172.16.22.1 hosting the DC.

-Then checked for the /etc/passwd file & found 1 user in it "matthew" :
+Next, I checked the "/etc/passwd" file and found only one user in it named "matthew."

 ![image](https://user-images.githubusercontent.com/87700008/226844706-2ec364eb-b0cc-4b81-ac16-869c49349beb.png)

-Next I checked for the Icings web [documentation](https://icinga.com/docs/icinga-web/latest/) & checked for more configuration & authentication related files :
+I then looked for more configuration and authentication-related files on the Icinga web portal by consulting its [documentation](https://icinga.com/docs/icinga-web/latest/) :

 ```
 $ curl http://icinga.cerberus.local:8080/icingaweb2/lib/icinga/icinga-php-thirdparty/etc/icingaweb2/config.ini